-Since the resin used in composite dental fillings contain fluoride this can help prevent decay.
+Since the resin used in composite dental fillings in Houston, TX contain fluoride this can help prevent decay.
 The resin wears like natural teeth and does not require placement at the gum line, which is healthier for your gums!
 The result is a beautiful smile!

 If your cavity is small and caught early, Dr. Nguyen will use a tooth-colored composite resin to restore the tooth.
 This composite is stronger and lasts longer than silver-mercury fillings and is far more attractive.
 If the cavity is large or if Dr. Nguyen is replacing older fillings, she will use inlay or onlay to restore the health and function of the tooth.
 You can have your silver fillings replaced with tooth colored restorations (onlays).
 This process requires two appointments.

-For more information about dental fillings click here.
+For more information about dental fillings in Houston, TX click here.